What better opportunity to experience solitude or companionship, recreation or challenge, than to meander down the trail of Roscommon County.

 The Beaver Creek Trail is 6.5 miles of trail similar to the Bosom Pines Trail, offering a range of scenery.

 Download Map - 'North Higgins Lake State Park Trails' pdf 275 kb

 209 Maplehurst - Roscommon, MI 48653Phone: (989) 275-3217

 Peaceful hiking trails amongst mature white and red pine forest and cedar swamp.
 This is an area working to protect habitat and wildlife forever.
 The Preserve is open to the public from dawn until dusk.
 One trail is paved and wheelchair accessible.

-On Knapp Rd. in Houghton Lake (at Roscommon Twp hall)
+8555 Knapp Road - Houghton Lake (at Roscommon Twp hall)

 ½ mile from Roscommon via M-18 and Tisdale Road